ry-aki/NLP-Language-Detection/README.md

 A simple Natural Language Detection Model made using Pythion and NLTK library.
-The used dataset contaisn text details for 17 different languages through which the model is trained using Multinomial Naive Bayes.
+The used dataset contaisn text details for 17 different languages through which the model is trained using Multinomial Naive Bayes and other Machine Learning Algorithms.